AdrienVannson/doreisa-internship/report/report.typ

 Reisa @reisa is an attempt to solve the limitations of Deisa by relying on Ray instead of Dask.
 One of the main limitation of the approach is the lack of native array support.
 In Reisa, users no longer have a global view on the data as a Dask array: they have to manually define two callback functions:

-= Design of Doreisa
+= Doreisa: Dask-on-Ray Enabled In-Situ Analytics <doreisa-design>

 == First proof of concept

+This section describes a first proof of concept of Doreisa.
+This solution already made it possible to analyze data produced by HPC simulations easily.
+However, its design remains largely centralized, with one main actor quickly becoming the bottleneck of the analytics.

+This first proof of concept will be successively improved by the following sections.

 === Design

-The general design of the first proof of concept of Doreisa is shown in figure @doreisa-poc.
+The general design of the first version of Doreisa is shown in figure @doreisa-poc.

 #figure(
     image("resources/doreisa-poc.png", width: 105%),